The EU: Filtering True News from Social Media?

 There has been much talk about articles 11 and 13 of the EU Copyright Directive.
 Article 11 has been cited as having the potential to create a link tax and Article 13 has been looked upon for the issue of upload filters.

 I decided to take a look in to the actual text of the Directive to write this article.
-After much searching through the muddle and confusion of the EU Commission website, I found what I believe to be the original text and also the amendments which I found before finding the actual original Directive text itself.
+After much searching through the EU Commission website, I found what I believe to be the original text and also the amendments which I found before finding the actual original Directive text itself.

-The Directive itself is a muddle and as such I have yet to be able to pin down where commentators on other sites are deriving the link tax from precisely so that my be one for another article, but for this article I will focus on the upload filters.
+The Directive itself is a little confusing and as such I have yet to be able to pin down where commentators on other sites are deriving the link tax from precisely so that my be one for another article, but for this article I will focus on the upload filters.

 Now these filters are already in place on FaceBook and YouTube to censor copyright music in uploads.
 The question therefore would be what is behind Article 13?